ryan-wong1/chicago-311-operations-performance-analysis/README.md

 - SQL: Data cleaning and standardization

 ## Repository Structure
-/data: How to acccess original source and cleaned dataset /sql: SQL queries for data cleaning and transformation /tableau: Tableau dashboard link and preview
+data: How to acccess original source and cleaned dataset
+sql: SQL queries for data cleaning and transformation
+tableau: Tableau dashboard link and preview
 README.md: Project summary and findings